First to the Finish Thanks to FABRI GEAR 220

-B&W Trailer Hitches continues to manufacture top of the line innovative products.
 This gives them a demand for the latest manufacturing technology to allow for quick turn around when creating prototypes and other research and development projects.
 While creating more trailer hitch design, B&W started to incorporate more tubes.
 In July 2016 B&W purchased its first 3-D laser tube cutting machine.
 The 4kW 3D FABRI GEAR 220 MK II is now helping the fabricator deliver a new generation of industry-leading hitch designs.

-B&W also does contract manufacturing where they are finding more added value with the FABRIGEAR.
+B&W also does contract manufacturing where they are finding more added value with the FABRI GEAR.
 The machine has been filing up quickly.
 Everyday B&W is getting calls for jobs to run on that machine.
 Mueller estimates that just taking into account the company’s contract manufacturing activities, B&W is one of the largest job shops in Kansas.

 Article written by Dan Davis and published in the April issue of The FABRICATOR and the April issue of Tube and Pipe Magazine.